madstap/recex/README.md

 ### recex grammar

-A recex a vector with slots:
+A recex is a vector with slots:

 ``` Clojure
 [month day-of-week day-of-month time time-zone dst-options]